jlima91/ska-sdp-instrumental-calibration/docs/src/overview.rst

 sky catalogue.
-This can either be filled from a cone search of a user-supplied GLEAMEGC file, by a user-defined list of :py:class:`~ska_sdp_instrumental_calibration.processing_tasks.lsm.Component` objects, or in the near future with a cone search of the `Global Sky Model <https://developer.skao.int/projects/ska-sdp-global-sky-model/en/>`_ service (which in practice may be called outside this pipeline, with output added to the Telescope Model).
+This can either be filled from a cone search of a user-supplied GLEAMEGC file, by a user-defined list of :py:class:`~ska_sdp_instrumental_calibration.processing_tasks.lsm.Component` objects, or in the near future from a query of the `Global Sky Model <https://developer.skao.int/projects/ska-sdp-global-sky-model/en/>`_ service (which in practice may be called outside this pipeline, with output added to the Telescope Model).